-Risk factors: See "Risk Factors" beginning on page 16 of this prospectus for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.
+See "Risk Factors" beginning on page 16 of this prospectus for a discussion of some of the factors you should carefully consider before deciding to invest in our common stock.

-Listing Application: Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "HOUR."
+Listing Application: We have applied to list our common stock on the Nasdaq Capital Market under the symbol this offering.